NotJustAnna/Lin/README.md

         - `a { b, c -> c(b) }` turns into `a { | b, c | -> c(b) }`
         - `a { (b, c) -> c(b) }` turns into `a { | (b, c) | -> c(b) }`
 - Inheritance declarations
-    - Inheritancles must be enclosed in brackets.
+    - Inheritances must be enclosed in brackets.
         - `class A` stays the same
         - `class A(val a)` stays the same
         - `class A : Iterable` turns into `class A [Iterable]`